ManSoraTech/LightMCLauncher/README.md

 # LightMCLauncher
-It can only launch the Minecraft Client.
+It can only launch the Minecraft client for ordinary users.